Terms of Business - September 2021

-Trussle does not charge a fee for mortgage, or protection advice, but you should be aware of the possibility that other taxes or costs relating to the services that we provide for you may exist even though they are not paid through us, or imposed by us.
+Trussle does not charge you a fee for arranging your mortgage.
+You should be aware of the possibility that other taxes or costs relating to the services that we provide for you may exist even though they are not paid through us, or imposed by us.
 Trussle recommends you seek advice from an independent specialist should you need to review your position as a consequence of using the services offered by Trussle.

 Who regulates us

-Trussle is a trading name of Trussle Lab Ltd which is an Appointed Representative of the following companies which are authorised and regulated by the Financial Conduct Authority.
+Trussle is a trading name of Trussle Lab Ltd which is authorised and regulated by the Financial Conduct Authority.
 You can check this on the Financial Services Register by visiting the FCA website.

-- Mortgage Advice Bureau Limited's FCA registration number is 455545.
-Mortgage Advice Bureau Limited's permitted business is advising on and arranging mortgages and general insurance.
+Trussle’s permitted business is advising and arranging mortgages and insurance.

-Trussle Lab Ltd is authorised and regulated by the FCA in respect of consumer credit activities.
-You can check this on the FCA’s Register by visiting their website www.fca.gov.uk/register or by contacting them on 0800 111 6768.
+Trussle is authorised and regulated by the FCA in respect of consumer credit activities.
+You can check this on the FCA’s Register by visiting register.fca.org.uk or by contacting the FCA on 0800 111 6768.

 If the mortgage we arrange for you is a regulated mortgage contract, our advice to you, the information we disclose and any mortgage offer you receive is subject to FCA regulation and you will have the full protection of the Financial Services Act 2012 in our dealings with you.
 Please be aware that most business mortgages, buy-to-let mortgages, loans for timeshare purposes and non-regulated investment accounts (i.e. deposit, or current accounts) do not fall under the Financial Conduct Authority's umbrella of protection.

-The FCA, as part of our responsibility to ensure the integrity of the UK Mortgage Market requires us to have adequate systems and controls in place to prevent the furtherance of Financial Crime.
+The FCA, as part of our responsibility to ensure the integrity of the UK Financial Services requires us to have adequate systems and controls in place to prevent and reduce the risk of Financial Crime.

-All transactions relating to our services provided are covered by, and adhere to, the Money Laundering regulations and Proceeds of Crime Act.
+All transactions relating to our services are covered by, and adhere to, the Money Laundering Regulations and Proceeds of Crime Act.

-Our responsibilities include, but are not limited to, verifying the identity and address of our customers, documents that support the application, and assessing the plausibility of all applications.
+Our responsibilities include verifying the identity and address of our customers, documents that support the application, and assessing the plausibility of all applications.
 Identity verification checks may include electronic searches through the Electronic Identification Verification Service, electoral roll and use of credit reference agencies.

 Your adviser will confirm what documentation is required.